Diagrams for Bobbin Lace

 • mid 2023: Split the main GroundForge page into pattern/stitches/droste

-• fall 2023 Recipes for snowflakes without the distorting initial geometry
+• fall 2023 Recipes for snowflakes without having to distort initial geometry